 Symptoms of typhoid include tiredness, dull headaches and spasmodic fevers, with spots appearing on the abdomen after about a week.
 Vaccination is suggested if you plan to stay in rural areas of Cambodia, but it doesn’t confer complete immunity, so it remains important to maintain good standards of hygiene.

 Sudden, watery diarrhoea and rapid dehydration are among the symptoms of cholera, and medical advice is essential to treat the infection with antibiotics.
 Vaccination is no longer recommended for cholera due to its poor efficacy.
 From time to time there are outbreaks of cholera in Cambodia that are well publicized in the media.

 Cambodia is a hot and humid country, and dehydration is a potential problem, its onset indicated by headaches, dizziness, nausea and dark urine.
 Cuts and raw blisters can rapidly become infected and should be promptly treated by cleaning and disinfecting the wound and then applying an air-permeable dressing.

 Bites and stings

-Insects and flies are legion in Cambodia and are at their worst at the start of the dry season when there are stagnant pockets of water left from the rains.
-Even during the hot season (March–May) they come out in the evenings, swarming around light bulbs and warm flesh, though they are annoying rather than harmful (with the exception of mosquitoes).
+Insects are legion in Cambodia and are at their worst around November, at the start of the dry season, when there are stagnant pockets of water left from the rains.
+Even during the hot season (March–May) they come out in the evenings, swarming around light bulbs and warm flesh – they’re annoying rather than harmful, with the exception of mosquitoes.

 Sun and heat